Cemara's Family: Development

 The film was announced on 4 January 2018 with Yandi Lauren as the director, starring Ringgo Agus Rahman, Nirina Zubir, Zara JKT48, and Widuri Putri Sasono.
 It premiered on 29 November 2018, before publicly released on 3 January 2019.

 Following the film's success, Visinema Pictures announced the production of a sequel movie, with a television series centering on Zara JKT48's Euis will be released before the film.
 The sequel, titled Keluarga Cemara 2, was released in June 2022.
-Meanwhile, a television series is confirmed to be released on Disney+ Hotstar in September 2022.
+Meanwhile, a streaming television series is confirmed to be released on Disney+ Hotstar in September 2022.